ramzibou0735/aerial-autonomy-stack/supplementary/WSL.md

 > # To check available memory and swap, open your WSL2 distro and run:
 > free -h
 > ```
-> For additinal resources please see [advanced settings configuration.](https://learn.microsoft.com/en-us/windows/wsl/wsl-config)
+> For additinal resources please see [advanced settings configuration](https://learn.microsoft.com/en-us/windows/wsl/wsl-config).

 ## Enable NVIDIA CUDA on WSL

 Download and install the [NVIDIA CUDA enabled driver for WSL](https://www.nvidia.com/download/index.aspx)

 >[!NOTE]
 >The latest NVIDIA Windows GPU driver fully supports **WSL 2**, enabling existing CUDA applications compiled on Linux to run unmodified in WSL.
-Once the Windows NVIDIA GPU driver is installed, CUDA is available in WSL 2 via a stubbed `libcuda.so`. **Users must not install a separate NVIDIA GPU Linux driver inside WSL 2**,
+Once the Windows NVIDIA GPU driver is installed, CUDA is available in WSL 2 via a stubbed `libcuda.so`.
+>
+> **Do NOT install a separate NVIDIA GPU Linux driver inside WSL 2**,

-- On **WSL 2 with NVIDIA GPU driver installed**, OpenGL is accelerated through **DirectX + GPU driver interop** (via WSLg).
+On **WSL 2 with NVIDIA GPU driver installed**, OpenGL is accelerated through **DirectX + GPU driver interop** (via WSLg).

 ```sh
 # From WSL, check NVIDIA GPU